Melon332/RTSGame/README.md

 -Workers will now have their own "job", they won't interfere with other buildings aslong as they have a job.

+-Object pool implemented.

+-Enemy AI has been started on.

+-The AI can build their own units and the units that they produce will walk around randomly, attack the player and also get aggro'ed incase they get attacked.

 -This is fan project dedicated to the C&C Franchise aswell as developing my skills as a game developer further.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////